Broadband Cable Association of Pennsylvania

 VOICE

-Voice over Internet Protocol, or digital voice, is the convergence of voice and data into a single bit-stream which enables innovative offerings that integrate the two in ways not possible using traditional voice service.
+Voice over Internet Protocol, or digital voice, is the convergence of voice and data into a single bitstream which enables innovative offerings that integrate the two in ways not possible using traditional telephone service.

-As a technology, digital voice has been in existence for several years.
+As a technology, digital voice has been in existence for more than a decade.
 For businesses and residential customers alike, that means the ability to save costs and to communicate more efficiently and effectively.

 In Pennsylvania, a "hands-off" approach to digital voice technology is consistent with the FCC's support for non-regulation of advanced services, including this technology.
-As recently as 2008, the Pennsylvania General Assembly overwhelmingly approved VoIP de-regulation legislation providing certainty that investment in this highly-popular technology could continue by cable companies, unobstructed.
+In 2008 the Pennsylvania General Assembly overwhelmingly approved VoIP de-regulation legislation providing certainty that investment in this popular technology could continue unobstructed.
 And, the Pennsylvania Public Utility Commission agreed that it is premature to impose any regulatory burdens on digital voice service unless, and until, the FCC offers guidance on the matter.

 Broadband cable digital voice provides to Pennsylvanians a low-cost, high-quality alternative to traditional local and long distance voice service utilizing the superior quality offered by broadband cable companies.
-The popular service joins a list of several burgeoning technological advances introduced by the state's cable industry…and embraced by Pennsylvania residents.
+This popular service joins a list of technological advances introduced by the state's cable industry...and embraced by Pennsylvania residents.